To contact an Advocate today please call 904.630.1764.

 Victims can prevent the disclosure of information through the following methods:

-• Appear in person or via legal representation at the Police Memorial Building (501 E. Bay St.) or at any of the six JSO substations
+- Appear in person or via legal representation at the Police Memorial Building (501 E. Bay St.) or at any of the six JSO substations

-• Send signed affidavit to:
+- Send signed affidavit to:

 Jacksonville Sheriff's Office

-Attn: Public Records Unit
+Attn: Records

 501 E. Bay St.